ros2/design/articles/ros2_security_contexts.md

 However, all nodes in that process share the same memory space and can thus access data from other nodes.
 There is a mismatch between the middleware credentials/permissions loaded and the resources accessible within the process.

-By using contexts, all nodes in a context share the same security identity and access control credentials.
+By using enclaves, all nodes in a context share the same security identity and access control credentials.
 This inevitably means that code compiled to node ``foo`` can access credentials/permissions only trusted to node ``bar``.
 This consequence of composition could unintendedly subvert the minimal spanning policy as architected by the policy designer or measured/generated via ROS 2 tooling/IDL.

-With the introduction of contexts, it becomes possible to describe the union of access control permission by defining a collection of SROS 2 policy profiles as element within a specific context.
+With the introduction of enclaves, it becomes possible to describe the union of access control permission by defining a collection of SROS 2 policy profiles as element within a specific enclave.
 This would allow for formal analysis tooling [2] to check for potential violations in information flow control given the composing of nodes at runtime.
-If a process contains a single context, this reconciles the permissions of a ``Participant`` and the ones of the process.
+If a process loads a single enclave, this reconciles the permissions of a ``Participant`` and the ones of the process.

-However, should multiple contexts be used per process, then such security guaranties are again lost because both contexts will share the same memory space.
+However, should multiple enclaves be loaded per process, then such security guaranties are again lost because of shared same memory space.
-Thus it should be asked whether if multiple contexts per process should even be supported.
+Thus it should be asked whether if multiple enclaves per process should even be supported.

-In summary, the distinction here is that before, the composition of multiple permissions could not be conveyed to the tooling.
+In summary, the distinction here is that before, the composition of multiple node permissions could not be conveyed to the tooling.
 Whether nodes could gain the permission of others in the same process space is not the hinge point of note; it's the fact that such side effects could not be formally modeled or accounted for by the designer.
-It will now be possible with contexts, however allowing for multiple contexts per process that load separate credentials would reintroduce and exacerbate the same modeling inaccuracies.
+It will now be possible with enclaves, however allowing for multiple contexts per process that load separate enclaves would reintroduce and exacerbate the same modeling inaccuracies.

 ### Composable launchfile includes

-A particular challenge in using launchfiles with security contexts is that of keeping the include hierarchy composable.
+A particular challenge in using launchfiles with security enclaves is that of keeping the include hierarchy composable.
 An inherit tradeoff between simplicity and configurability can arise when writing launchfiles for downstream use.
 Authors can selectively choose what attributes to expose as input arguments, while users may implicitly override provided defaults.

-In case of contexts, it is not inherently clear what best practices either package authors or users should employ to retain a composable and intuitive launchfile structure.
+In case of enclaves, it is not inherently clear what best practices either package authors or users should employ to retain a composable and intuitive launchfile structure.
 E.g:
-Should authors parametrize context paths for each node as input arguments?
+Should authors parametrize enclave paths for each node as input arguments?
-Should users push namespaces of included launchfiles to separate contexts?
+Should users push namespaces of included launchfiles to unique enclaves?

-To be sure though, the setting of security environment variables from within launchfiles should be discouraged, as this would restrict the use of static analysis of launchfiles combined with Node IDL for procedural context generation.
+To be sure though, the setting of security environment variables from within launchfiles should be discouraged, as this would restrict the use of static analysis of launchfiles combined with Node IDL for procedural policy generation.

 ### Composable nodes in container

-Given that containers can be dynamic, where nodes can be added or removed at runtime, there is perhaps some question as to how containers should integrate with secure contexts.
+Given that containers can be dynamic, where nodes can be added or removed at runtime, there is perhaps some question as to how containers should integrate with secure enclaves.
-In ros2launch, the namespace in scope at the container's instantiation could be used to resolve the container's specified relative context path, thus to all nodes/components inside that container.
+In ros2launch, the namespace in scope at the container's instantiation could be used to resolve the container's specified relative enclave path, thus to all nodes/components inside that container.
 This should be further deliberated when eventually extending the launch API for containers.

 ### Migration for RMW implementations

 As it may take time before all RMW implementations implement the new system of contexts, a defined fallback behavior should still be designated.
-For such implementations, the context security directory determined by RCL should be loaded for the participant as per the priority of context setting specified in the "ROS 2 DDS-Security integration" design doc.
+For such implementations, the enclave security directory determined by RCL should be loaded for the participant as specified in the "ROS 2 DDS-Security integration" design doc.
-This primarily desists the use of including the node name in the default lookup path, consequently getting users in the habit of creating separate contexts for separate processes, or explicitly specifying unique context names via launchfiles.
+This primarily desists the use of including the node name in the default lookup path, consequently getting users in the habit of creating separate enclaves for separate processes, or explicitly specifying unique enclave paths via launchfiles.

 ## References